On the Expressive Power of Deep Neural Networks: Discussion

 \section{Discussion}

 Characterizing the expressiveness of neural networks, and understanding how expressiveness varies with parameters of the architecture, has been a challenging problem due to the difficulty in identifying meaningful notions of expressivity and in linking their analysis to implications for these networks in practice.
 In this paper we have presented an interrelated set of expressivity measures; we have shown tight exponential bounds on the growth of these measures in the depth of the networks, and we have offered a unifying view of the analysis through the notion of {\em trajectory length}.
-Our analysis of trajectories provides insights for the performance of trained networks as well, suggesting that networks in practice may be more sensitive to small perturbations in weights at lower layers; these insights are borne out by computational experiments.
+Our analysis of trajectories provides insights for the performance of trained networks as well, suggesting that networks in practice may be more sensitive to small perturbations in weights at lower layers.
+We also used this to explore the empirical success of batch norm, and developed a new regularization method -- trajectory regularization.

-This work raises many interesting directions for further work.
-At a general level, it would be interesting to link measures of expressivity to further properties of neural network performance.
-There is also a natural connection between the effects of small perturbations to weights in lower layers, noted in the paper, and the active line of work on adversarial examples, which consists of small perturbations to values at the inputs \cite{goodfellow2014explaining}.
-Finally, our finding that trajectories tend to increase during neural network training could potentially be used as part of an analysis of the success of batch normalization as a regularizer \cite{ioffe2015batch}.
+This work raises many interesting directions for future work.
+At a general level, continuing the theme of `principled deep understanding', it would be interesting to link measures of expressivity to other properties of neural network performance.
+There is also a natural connection between adversarial examples, \cite{goodfellow2014explaining}, and trajectory length: adversarial perturbations are only a small distance away in input space, but result in a large change in classification (the output layer).
+Understanding how trajectories between the original input and an adversarial perturbation grow might provide insights into this phenomenon.
+Another direction, partially explored in this paper, is regularizing based on trajectory length.
+A very simple version of this was presented, but further performance gains might be achieved through more sophisticated use of this method.